Mission San Gabriel Arcángel: History

 Over 25,000 baptisms were conducted at San Gabriel between 1771 and 1834, making it the most prolific in the chain of missions.
 Tongva people from nearby settlements like Akuranga village were affected by the practices of Franciscan missionaries, who attempted to "eradicate what they perceived as ills within Tongva society" through "religious indoctrination, labor, restructuring of gender structures, and violence," which took place at and around the Mission.
 A missionary during this period reported that three out of four children died at Mission San Gabriel before reaching the age of 2.
 Nearly 6,000 Tongva lie buried in the grounds of the San Gabriel Mission.

 There were reports throughout this period of Indigenous peoples fleeing the conditions at the Mission.
-For example, in 1808, the missionaries sent Spanish soldier José Palomares after some "neophytes" who had fled the mission.
+For example, in 1808, the missionaries sent Spanish soldier José Palomares after some neophytes who had fled the mission.
 Escapees traveled as far as the Serrano village of Wá’peat to escape the Mission.
 Palomares observed the escapees at the village and attempted to negotiate with the chief of the village for their return.
 However, the chief refused.

 Although San Gabriel once furnished food and supplies to settlements and other missions throughout California, a majority of the Mission structures fell into ruins after it was secularized in November 1834.
-The once-extensive vineyards were falling to decay, with fences broken down and animals roaming freely through it.
+During part of the 1850s, squatters set upon the mission, converting part of it into a saloon which had both felons and a justice of the peace as customers; it was opened by former San Diego Mayor Joshua Bean.

 The Mission's chapel functioned as a parish church for the City of San Gabriel from 1862 until 1908, when the Claretian Missionaries came to San Gabriel and began the job of rebuilding and restoring the Mission.
 In 1874, tracks were laid for Southern Pacific Railroad near the mission.
 In 2012, artifacts from the mission era were found when the tracks were lowered into a trench known as the Alameda Corridor-East.
 On October 1, 1987, the Whittier Narrows earthquake damaged the property.
 A significant portion of the original complex has since been restored.

 Fire completely destroyed the roof of the original church sanctuary on July 11, 2020.
 Prior to the fire, the mission was undergoing renovation, saving some paintings and artifacts.
 An investigation into the origin of the fire was opened.
 On May 5, 2021, John David Corey, age 57, was charged with felony counts of arson and burglary for setting the fire.
-An invitation-only Mass was celebrated in September 2022 with hope of permanently open the mission by early December.
+An invitation-only Mass was celebrated in September 2022 with hope of permanently opening the mission by early December.
+The mission officially reopened in July 2023.